eclipse-hono/hono/site/documentation/content/admin-guide/command-router-config.md

   address/topic so that they can be received by protocol adapters,
 * send delivery failure command response messages in case no consumer exists for a received command (only with Kafka messaging),
 * receive notification messages about changes to tenant/device/credentials data sent from the device registry.
+* send an event message for [Time until Disconnect Notification]({{< relref "/concepts/device-notifications#time-until-disconnect-notification" >}}) indicating the device readiness to receive commands.

 Command messages are received on each configured messaging system.